 - 3.1.
 Assessment Committees and Boards of Examiners will be scheduled in such a way as to best facilitate student progression and completion. - 3.2.
-The scheduling of Assessment Committees will be determined locally by the relevant Faculty in consultation with Programme Administration and the Directorate of Learning, Teaching and Quality Enhancement. - 3.3.
-The scheduling of Boards of Examiners will be determined centrally by Programme Administration in consultation with the relevant Faculty and the Directorate of Learning, Teaching and Quality Enhancement. - 3.4.
-Where appropriate/necessary, Assessment Committees and Boards of Examiners may be scheduled to run consecutively as a single event, but each meeting must be held independently in accordance with its constitution and terms of reference.
+The scheduling of Assessment Committees will be determined locally by the relevant Faculty in consultation with Programme Administration and Learning, Teaching and Quality Enhancement. - 3.3.
+The scheduling of Boards of Examiners will be determined centrally by Programme Administration in consultation with the relevant Faculty and Learning, Teaching and Quality Enhancement.

-3.5.
-The Director of Learning, Teaching and Quality Enhancement and the University Registrar must be notified of the date, time, and venue of all meetings of an Assessment Committee and Board of Examiners.
+- 3.4.
+Where appropriate/necessary, Assessment Committees and Boards of Examiners may be scheduled to run consecutively as a single event, but each meeting must be held independently in accordance with its constitution and terms of reference. - 3.5.
+The Head of Academic Quality and Portfolio Management and the University Registrar must be notified of the date, time, and venue of all meetings of an Assessment Committee and Board of Examiners.